 Ryan helped as an instructor for Monarch High School, and currently instructs the drumline at Oskaloosa High School in Oskaloosa, IA.
 Ryan is very excited about the idea of indoor percussion in Iowa, and looks forward to making that happen with Crossroads Indoor!

 Tenea Fabray was born and raised in Des Moines, IA.
-She recently graduated from Iowa State University with her Bachelor of Arts in Music, where she studied under Dr. Matthew Coley and Dr. Jonathan Sharp.
-During her time at ISU, she was part of many ensembles including Symphonic Band, Wind Ensemble, Symphony Orchestra, Percussion Ensemble, GROOVE Drumline Club, Cyclone Sound WGI WIO, and also the ISUCF'V'MB Drumline.
-She has also performed with local groups such as the Boone Municipal Band, the Ames Municipal Band, and the Central Iowa Symphony.
-Tenea is excited to further her education at Drake University beginning Spring 2018 to earn her Master of Arts in Teaching degree in Music Education.
+She is a graduate of Iowa State University with her Bachelor of Arts in Music, where she studied under Dr. Matthew Coley and Dr. Jonathan Sharp.
+During her time at ISU, she was part of many ensembles, including the concert bands, Symphony Orchestra, ISUCF'V'MB Drumline, ISU Percussion Ensemble, and Cyclone Sound (WGI WIO).
+Currently, Tenea is attending Drake University where she is earning her Master of Arts in Teaching degree in Music Education.

 Tenea is incredibly excited to serve as an integral member of the team for the passionate players and staff that make up Crossroads Indoor!

 Grant Barton, originally from Cedar Rapids, Iowa, is currently pursuing a B.S. degree in Industrial Engineering and a Master of Business Administration at Iowa State University.

 When he isn’t looking through a camera, Grant plays clarinet with the ISUCF’V’MB, Symphonic Band, and Cyclone Women’s Basketball Pep Band and gives tours for the College of Engineering.
 He is thrilled to be making his WGI Photo debut with XRP!! #XRPerc